SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD INDEX.md

 [[Max Schmelling|Schmelling]] is knocked out and loses the fight in 124 seconds.
 His victory was was what America needed at the time.
 ### ==Explain== How did the U.S. Government react to the Great Depression? `PG 426`
 **1932**, in efforts to stop [[TGD INDEX|The Great Depression]], the government deployed what was called the [[New Deal]].
-The [[New Deal]] was a massive package of economic and social programs established by [[Franklin Delano Roosevelt]] to help Americans during [[TGD INDEX|The Great Depression]].
+The [[New Deal]] was a collection of economic and social programs established by [[Franklin Delano Roosevelt]] to help Americans during [[TGD INDEX|The Great Depression]].

 The [[New Deal]] allowed the federal government to take a more active role in managing the economy.
-New laws regulated the stock market and protected bank deposits.
+New laws regulated the [[Stock Market]] and protected bank deposits.
 Government programs created jobs and gave aid to farmers.
 A new Social Security system provided pensions for the elderly and other benefits.

 Unfortunately, The [[New Deal]] program failed to out right end [[TGD INDEX|The Great Depression]] as it was planned to due to the natural disaster that was the [[TGD Dustbowl]]. (*This is not to say that the [[New Deal]] didn't help, it did, but not exactly enough*)
 <sub><sub>I guess you can say it didn't ***deal*** with the situation well enough.</sub></sub>

+America cancelled any and all investments to other countries, and raised their [[Tariffs]] to try to get more money.
+This action affected the other countries and led them to doing the same, which rippled like a Rube Goldberg machine and just ended up hurting everyone.
 ### ==Compare Points Of View== Describe the similarities between fascism and communism. `PG 430`
 ### ==Support Ideas With Examples== Describe the problems of the Weimar Republic. `PG 440`